Legal formalism

-Legal formalism is both a descriptive theory and a normative theory of how judges should decide cases.
+Legal formalism is both a descriptive theory of how judges decide cases and a normative theory of how judges should decide cases.
 In its descriptive sense, formalists maintain that judges reach their decisions by applying uncontroversial principles to the facts; formalists believe that there is an underlying logic to the many legal principles that may be applied in different cases.
 These principles, they claim, are straightforward and can be readily discovered by anyone with some legal expertise.
-Supreme Court Justice Oliver Wendell Holmes Jr., by contrast, believed that "The life of the law has not been logic: it has been experience".
+U.S. Supreme Court Justice Oliver Wendell Holmes Jr., by contrast, believed that "The life of the law has not been logic: it has been experience".
 The formalist era is generally viewed as having existed from the 1870s to the 1920s, but some scholars deny that legal formalism ever existed in practice.

 The ultimate goal of legal formalism would be to describe the underlying principles in a single and determinate system that could be applied mechanically—from which the term "mechanical jurisprudence" comes.
+Judge Richard Posner defined "legal formalism" as "the use of deductive logic to derive the outcome of a case from premises accepted as authoritative".
 The antithesis of formalism is legal realism, which has been said to be "[p]erhaps the most pervasive and accepted theory of how judges arrive at legal decisions."